Krzesimir04/book_djangoapp/README.md

 pip install -r requirements.txt python manage.py runserver
 ```
-If you are on windows use `./env/Scripts/activate` instad of `source env/bin/activate`.
+If you are on windows use `./env/Scripts/activate` instead of `source env/bin/activate`.

 ## Additional information